Appealing a tax credit decision

 You can request a mandatory reconsideration by telephone or in writing (either online or by post) using form WTC/AP.
 We recommend you send the request in writing and keep a copy of the form.
 If you send the request by post, we suggest you get proof of postage.

 Late requests for mandatory reconsideration are possible, as long as they are made within 13 months from the date on this award notice or letter.
-If your request for reconsideration is late, you must:
+If your request for reconsideration is late, you should:

-• Explain you are applying for an extension of the 30-day time limit and
+- Explain you are applying for an extension of the 30-day time limit and

-• Give reasons why you are asking for a late request.
+- Give reasons why you are asking for a late request.

 Sometimes HMRC will write to you asking for further information.
 The letter may tell you that HMRC will not change their decision unless you can send additional evidence and it may ask you to indicate whether you want to withdraw your mandatory reconsideration request (any overpayment would remain) or whether you want to send additional evidence.
 The letter is silent on the third option which is to allow the mandatory reconsideration to continue.
 You should seek advice before withdrawing your mandatory reconsideration request.